Brianna López

 is a NYC-based dance artist.

 I learned early how to live between places.
 I cannot count how many elementary schools I attended; the geography of my childhood is a blur.
-Friends were temporary.
 Homes were provisional.
-I learned how to arrive and how to leave, how to listen before speaking, how to feel my way into unfamiliar rooms.
+Friendships brief.
+I learned how to arrive without force, how to listen before acting, how to feel my way into unfamiliar rooms.
 That education still lives in my body.

-I live in the spaces between softness and speed, in the folds of weight and release, in the negotiation between what is urgent and what is still.
-In these spaces, the body speaks, listens, remembers.
-I am drawn to sensation as architecture—how one moment becomes the next, how the body responds to itself, to others, to the world it inhabits.
+My work inhabits these in-between spaces—not as absence, but as ground.
+I live between softness and speed, in the folds of weight and release, in the negotiation between urgency and stillness.
+I am drawn to sensation as architecture: how one moment unfolds into the next, how the body responds to itself, to others, to the world it inhabits.
 I attend to texture, rhythm, and effort, to the quiet shifts that carry intention.
-Each motion holds a paradox: firmness in vulnerability, clarity in surrender, energy in quietude.
+Each motion holds a paradox—firmness in vulnerability, clarity in surrender, energy in quietude.

-There is reverence here—for the senses, for what cannot be named, for the poetry of the ordinary.
-This is a space of noticing, of breath, of availability.
+There is reverence here: for the senses, for what cannot be named, for the poetry of the ordinary.
+This is a practice of noticing, of breath, of availability.
 To enter it is to arrive fully in the body, to feel gravity and freedom at once, to let the body and heart speak together.
 This is where I reside.